freebsd/freebsd-quarterly/2019q3/stack_gap.md

 all of its address space with mlockall(2), trying to reduce potential wired stack size to avoid exceeding RLIMIT_MEMLOCK.

-First victim of that issue appeared ntpd, which resets the stack limit after start for really small value.
-Currently the wiring was removed from ntpd, because apparently it does not make the timekeeping better by any means, contrary to the popular beliefs.
+First victim of that issue was ntpd, which resets the stack limit after start for a really small value.
+Currently the wiring was removed from ntpd, because apparently it does not make the timekeeping better by any means, contrary to popular belief.

 My opinion is that the problem is more in the user interface area than in the gap approach itself.
 We should make it easy to specify small gap sizes, which cannot be done with integral percentage interface.
-So far I did not formulated a way to do this which I would like, and nobody looked for a good solution because after ntpd was fixed, the severity of the issue seems very low.
+So far I did not formulated a way to do this which I would like, and since nobody looked for a good solution because after ntpd was fixed, the severity of the issue seems very low.

 Sponsor: The FreeBSD Foundation